haophancs/dimo-mrecsys-api/README.md

 ## Recommender System Microservices
 Consist of two types of Recommender Model
   - **Factorization**: For Personalization by using Alternating Least Square powered by Implicit library
-  - **Sequence**: For handle the problem "what's the next item to recommend for user based on sequence of his interacted items" (Session-based recommender system) powered by Spotlight library (using Pytorch)
+  - **Sequence**: For handling the problem "what's the next item to recommend for user based on sequence of his interacted items" (Session-based recommender system) powered by Spotlight library (using Pytorch)

 ### Install Requirements
 ```